-When it comes to hiring employees, the process of interviewing them can be one of the most crucial steps in your business.
-Not only interview a chance for you to assess someone’s skills and interests, but they help you make sure that gel with your company culture and just right fit in.
+The hiring process encompasses several key steps, starting with the review of applications and resumes to identify qualified candidates.
+After shortlisting, organizations typically conduct interviews, which serve as a crucial evaluation tool for assessing a candidate’s technical skills, cultural fit, and overall suitability.
+The process of interviewing can be one of the most crucial steps in your business.
+Not only are interviews a chance for you to assess someone’s skills and interests, but they help you make sure that gel with your company culture and just right fit in.

 What is a Job Interview?